philipsmolka/minecraft-antycheat/README.md

 If the connection is unstable or the server is down.
 The game may not be possible.
 Do not start game lunch directly, make sure the game is not turned on.
 The game launcher will start automatically after authorization.
+The dedicated anti-cheat server is intended only for the software developer.
+Information related to it is confidential.